mavethee/suyu-macos-builds-script/README.md

 If you want to know what missing feature is causing the crash, run yuzu through Terminal. </br>
 The situation will get better in the future as MoltenVK adds support for more features.

-## Known working games:
-Here is a list of some games that have been tested and go in-game.
-It is not a complete list, there are probably more that work:
-- Persona 5 Royal
-- Return of the Obra Dinn
-- Salt & Sanctuary
-- Final Fantasy Pixel Remasters
-- Hollow Knight

 # Credits:

 - Yuzu team: